 Baytown is one of our favorite day trips from Houston.

-The city is located just about half an hour away from the city and is a great place to visit on a weekend.
+The city is located just about half an hour away (thirty miles east) from downtown Houston and is a great place to visit on a weekend.

 Baytown and the nearby areas have many cultural and historical attractions and are fun for all kinds of visitors.

 The city’s location makes it especially popular with locals.